mrocklin/blog/_posts/work/2014-12-28-Towards-OOC.md

 Three minutes for a 7GB dot product.
 This runs at about half the FLOPS of a normal in-memory matmul.
 I'm not sure yet why the discrepancy.
-Also, this isn't using an optimized BLAS; I leverage a single core at the moment.
+Also, this isn't using an optimized BLAS; we have yet to leverage multiple cores.

 Complexity and Usability